hssmalo/steampunkfantasy/rules.md

-                      at 1 or 2 on a d6, the unit cannot move this movement step, regardless of order Does not block line of sight Building              2 movement points to enter for infantry, any other type cannot enter without a special rule Level 0 blocking terrain.
+                      at 1 or 2 on a d6, the unit cannot move this movement step, regardless of order Does not block line of sight Building              2 movement points to enter for infantry, any other type cannot enter without a special rule.
+Level 0 blocking terrain.
 Road                  If moving from a road to another hex with road, movement always cost 1.
 Smoke                 Blocks line of sight
                       Removed in aftermath. (place two smoke markers, remove 1 in each aftermath)